abcnorio/nspawn-aiml/Readme.md

 EOF
 ```

 Basically, the `iptables` script first disables the network of the container and sets the DNS entry in `$CONTAINERROOT/etc/resolv.conf` to `127.0.0.1` (localhost).
-Then it protects the file r/o with `chattr -i [...]`.
+Then it protects the file as read-only with the mighty `chattr -i [...]`.
 The whitelisted domains are all resolved and written to `/etc/hosts` inside the container.
-The file is later made r/o as well and cannot be changed by the container.
+The file is later marked as read-only as well and cannot be changed by the container.
 The next step is to use `iptables` to create chains for `INPUT` and `FORWARD` to allow for stateful firewall and drop everything not being part of the whitelisted domain list.
 The domains are converted to `ipv4` by using `dig`. `ipv6` is not supported.
 The created firewall rules are printed on the terminal and it finishes by enabling the network of the container.
 Each time the whitelisted domains file is changed, the `iptables` script has to be re-run.
 The initial whitelisted domains are printed at the end of the tutorial.
 They are sufficient to apply everything from the tutorial (conda environment, install ComfyUI, Debian security updates).
+If something changes, just add the missing domain to the whitelist (see error message on the terminal) and re-run the script.

 ```bash
 # outside container